jan-warchol/selenized/README.md

 Reducing contrast inside terminal window is one thing, but what about the contrast of the whole desktop?
-If you have your terminal side-by-side with a window that has black text on white background (e.g. a document viewer or a browser), the resulting contrast between the two windows will make Selenized dark less readable.
-That's why Selenized includes a "medium" variant - it has exactly the same hues and overall contrast, just the lightness is shifted: this ensures better readability and prevents eye fatigue when used next to a bright/high-contrast window.
+If you have your terminal side-by-side with a window that has black text on white background (e.g. a document viewer or a browser), the resulting contrast between the two windows may make the terminal less readable.
+That's why Selenized dark is has relatively light background: this ensures better readability and prevents eye fatigue when used next to a bright/high-contrast window.

 ![Selenized next to black&white Wikipedia](http://i.imgur.com/HUvDnDy.png)